 The Associated Press release stated, “In a move intended to signal its ongoing transformation into a higher-end hamburger chain, instead of the boxy, old-fashioned lettering against a red-and-yellow backdrop, the pared down new look features the chain’s name in a casual red font against a clean white backdrop.”

-While I understand that it needed to update its outdated image, I don’t understand the “higher-end” aspect of this refresh effort.
+While I understand that it needed to update its outdated image (and the new logo is definitely an upgrade), I don’t understand the “higher-end” aspect of this refresh effort.
 How does Wendy’s cute portrait accompanied by this typeface imply “higher-end?”
 Doesn’t it come across as something targeting youngsters?

 I also don’t understand why the word “hamburgers” is missing.
 Without this key descriptor, Wendy’s could be a toy store or a clothing store just as much as it is a burger joint.